mikeshoss/Pinger/README.md

 ### Additional Notes:
 - **Security**: Ensure all communication is secured and sensitive data is encrypted as needed.
 - **Updates**: Regularly update the system to handle new security patches for Raspberry Pi and Python dependencies.

-This README template provides all the essential information needed to get started with the project, manage it, and encourage others to contribute.
-Adjust the sections as necessary to fit the specifics of your project or any additional components you might add.